f5devcentral/f5-automation-labs/docs/class1/module4/module4.rst

 AS3 is well-defined according to the rules of JSON Schema, and declarations validate according to JSON Schema.
 AS3 accepts declaration updates via REST (push), reference (pull), or CLI (flat file editing).

-**BIG-IQ** is a a key component of F5 BIG-IP Cloud Edition™.
+**BIG-IQ** is a key component of F5 BIG-IP Cloud Edition™.
 This new solution provides DevOps and application teams with self-service management of F5 application services, along with per-app manageability and analytics.